 In Foundation Stage and Key Stage One we use Seesaw, while in Key Stage Two we communicate via Microsoft Teams.
 Homeworks, tasks and lessons, along with supporting teaching and learning materials are shared remotely, with work completed online and returned ‘virtually’.

 From P1 to P7 all pupils have access to Matletics, and tasks are set to supporting the development of concepts in school and at home.

 From P3 to P7 all pupils have access to the Accelerated Reader site.
 This is an outstanding tool to develop reading skills, including developing sight vocabulary and comprehension skills.

 “The provision for special educational needs is outstanding.
 The children’s needs are identified early and they are provided with effective support for both literacy and numeracy through in-class and withdrawal sessions.
 A strength of the provision is the quality of the teachers’ planning for all children, including those who require additional support.

-The special educational needs co-ordinator provides outstanding leadership.
+The special edcational needs so-ordinator, provides outstanding leadership.
 She maintains comprehensive records for the children who require additional support with their learning, which facilitates the effective management of the identification, support and review processes.”